openregister/registers-rfcs/content/entry-invalidation/index.md

 }
 ```

+#### Properties

+* New entry type without key.
+Breaking change diverging previous designs.
+* Records are unaffected.
+* Revoked entries require a mechanism/documentation to explain how to apply
+  them when creating the list of records.
+* Entry proofs are kept intact and invalidations are part of the tree.

-## Alternative approach: Reserved entry key + new item shape
+### Alternative B: Reserved entry key + new item shape

-This approach keeps entries uniform but claims a key as reserved.
-The
-description of what entries are revoked is held in a kind of item with a
-specific shape.
+The proposal introduces a reserved key and a new type of item where entry
+identifiers are listed.
+This mechanism allows invalidating discrete entries
+and by extension invalidating the full history for a key.

 [TODO: Review if "chore:revoked-entries" is the right reserved key]

-### Cons
+#### Cons

 * This approach claims a key as reserved.

 #### RSF

 ```
+add-item	{"id":"chore:revoked-entries","entry-numbers":["3", "234", "355"]}
 append-entry	user	chore:revoked-entries	2018-02-12T10:11:12Z	sha-256:0000000000000000000000000000000000000000000000000000000000000000
 ```